 I’m canceling my BE contract and need to return the BE Box to them.
-I’m getting a VDSL2+Wikipedia: Very high-speed Digital Subscriber Line (VDSL) and Very high-speed Digital Subscriber Line 2 (VDSL2) are digital subscriber line (DSL) technologies providing data transmission faster than Asymme... connection with an ADSL2+Wikipedia: G.992.5 (also referred to as ADSL2+, G.dmt.bis+, and G.adslplus) is an ITU-T standard for asymmetric digital subscriber line (ADSL) broadband Internet access.
-The standard has a maximum theoretical... backup, for which I needed a standard ADSL2+ modemWikipedia: A modem – a portmanteau of "modulator-demodulator" – is a hardware device that converts data from a digital format, intended for communication directly between devices with specialized wiring, int... for.
+I’m getting a VDSL2+Wikipedia: Very high-speed digital subscriber line (VDSL) and very high-speed digital subscriber line 2 (VDSL2) are digital subscriber line (DSL) technologies providing data transmission faster than the ea... connection with an ADSL2+Wikipedia: G.992.5 (also referred to as ADSL2+, G.dmt.bis+, and G.adslplus) is an ITU-T standard for asymmetric digital subscriber line (ADSL) broadband Internet access.
+The standard has a maximum theoretical... backup, for which I needed a standard ADSL2+ modemWikipedia: A modulator-demodulator or modem is a computer hardware device that converts data from a digital format into a format suitable for an analog transmission medium such as telephone or radio.
+A modem tra... for.
 Because it was going cheap on eBay, I went with the D-Link DSL-320B.
 This is actually a really good modem in such that it has a decent web interface supporting many different types of connection as well as telnetWikipedia: Telnet is an application protocol used on the Internet or local area network to provide a bidirectional interactive text-oriented communication facility using a virtual terminal connection.
-User data ... access to a powerful command line to do things like static routes.
+User da... access to a powerful command line to do things like static routes.

 To configure a modem such as this on BE Unlimited, you need the following settings: